Task 2: Segment Map Content Area

 Train, validation and test folder (if applicable) contain the same kind of files:

 JPEG RGB image containing the input image to process.
 There are complete map sheet images.
-Those images can be large (10000x10000 pixels).example:
+Those images can be large (10000x10000 pixels).

 2-segmaparea/train/101-INPUT.jpg

 PNG GREY image containing a mask of expected map are (same size as input).
-Map area is indicated by pixels of value255
+Map area is indicated by pixels of value 255; all other pixels are set to 0.

 2-segmaparea/train/101-OUTPUT-GT.png